LDAWG-a11y/a11yWebApp/src/guides/what-are-the-public-sector-bodies-accessibility-regulations.md

 On Friday 9th December 2022, [Cabinet Office of the UK Government released updated guidance regarding the PSBAR regulations on the Gov.uk site](https://accessibility.blog.gov.uk/2022/12/09/some-changes-to-the-public-sector-digital-accessibility-regulations/) which detailed an addendum to the regulations which means as WCAG is updated, the regulations will automatically change to require the latest current version of WCAG to achieve compliance.

 This means that when WCAG 2.2 releases, all organisations in scope will be required to start aiming for compliance against WCAG 2.2 A and AA success criteria.
+GDS have explained that there will be a 12 month grace period from the date of WCAG 2.2 release before they will be expecting 2.2 compliance evidence.

 Read the guide on [changes in WCAG 2.2](https://www.makethingsaccessible.com/guides/meeting-wcag-2-2/).